 If this sounds like a dream come true, it’s time to book a Florida Keys vacation.

 The keys are a string of tropical islands chock full of possibilities.
-Whether you prefer lazing on the beach or adrenaline-filled days, the keys are a perfect Florida travel hot spot.
+Whether you prefer lazing on the beach or adrenaline-filled days while diving at one of the best spots for scuba diving in the United States, the keys are a perfect Florida travel hot spot.

 Keep reading to learn the need-to-knows before embarking on your Florida Keys vacay.